 No, if you are photographing in unchanging (constant) ambient light, then you do not need to reset your white balance when you change your exposure.

 Yes, if you are using electronic flash, then we recommend resetting the white balance when you change your exposure.

 Why?
 When shooting with electronic flash changes in the shutter speed alter the ratio of ambient light to flash, particularly at shutter speeds slower than 1/125 of a second.
-For consistent white balance results it is therefore important to photograph your subject with the same exposure that you set your white balance.
+For consistent white balance results it is therefore important to photograph your subject with the same exposure (shutter speed) that you set your white balance.